Lilium Species (Plus Select F1 Species Hybrids)

-Because of the varying individual requirements of Lilium species offered from time to time, they are guaranteed true-to-name only, not for failure to grow.
+Because of the varying individual requirements of Lilium species as well as F1 Hybrids of difficult species offered from time to time, they are guaranteed true-to-name only, not for failure to grow.
+Species lilies can sometimes take a full season before they emerge.
 The more finicky ones are marked as "difficult".
-None of those types are being listed for Spring 2017 sales.
+None of those types are being listed for Spring 2019 sales.

 Bear in mind that any species lily or martagon hybrid may take a year or two before flowering the first time - or may bloom right away, they can be unpredictable - so if a stem emerges right way and does not flower, and has not been over watered, chances are it is still trying to settle itself into the new micro climate.

 Species Lily, 3 to 6 Feet, Late July.
 Very Heavy Scent.

 L. pardalinum Hybrid, 3 to 4+ Feet.
 June/July flowering.
 Pkg 3 bulbs.More Info

 Wild Lily bulbs making up the genus Lilium belong to the family Liliaceae comprising of approximately 200 genera made up of approximately 2,000 lily species.
 A journey back to the lily species that made your hybrid bulbs will lead you across the entire Northern Hemisphere.
 (Click on photo to learn more.)

 A pictorial behind the scenes look at hybridizing of the Trumpet genre.